 But there are many types of investment funds, and the purported benefits of a specific fund may not be the right choice for each investor.
 With that in mind, it’s generally a good idea to have a deeper understanding of investment funds before buying into one.

-It’s common to wonder, what is a fund?
-Broadly speaking, an investment fund is a collection of funds from different people that is used to buy securities.
-Investors get the advantages of investing as a group (purchasing power) and own a portion of their investments equal to the money they have contributed.
+Broadly speaking, an investment fund is a collection of funds from different people that is used to buy financial securities.
+Investors get the advantages of investing as a group (purchasing power) and own a portion, or percentage of their investments equal to the money they have contributed.

 There are different types of investment funds, including mutual funds, exchange-traded funds (ETFs), and hedge funds.
 Typically, these funds are managed by a professional investment manager who allocates investors’ money based on the type of fund and the fund’s goal.
 For this service, investors are generally charged a small fee that is a percentage of their investment amount.

-Mutual funds are popular investment funds for a reason: they are an easy way to purchase diversified assets—from stocks and bonds to short-term debt—in one transaction.
+Mutual funds are a popular type of investment fund for a reason: they are an easy way to purchase diversified assets — from stocks and bonds to short-term debt — in one transaction.

 Different Types of Mutual Funds

 There are a number of different types of mutual funds, each of which offer something distinct to the investor.

 Also known as stock funds, equity funds are a type of mutual fund that invests in a specific asset class, principally in stocks.
 Equity fund managers seek to outperform the S&P 500 benchmark by actively investing in growth stocks and undervalued companies that may provide higher returns over a period of time than the fund’s benchmark.